smolijar/gitwiki-thesis/src/analysis/user-access.md

 # User access

 As mentioned in the previous section, there are issues that need to be resolved, before approaching the rest of the analysis.
-Because of the impact of the resolutions, it is required to completed even before defining the system through standard tools, such as the requirement model.
+Because the impact of the resolutions, it is required to completed even before defining the system through standard tools, such as the requirement model.
 That is the way the documents are persisted, and how the users access it.

-To this moment in order to stay in the abstract conceptual level, which was convenient for e.g. business process modeling, it has not been implied a specific VCS is used within the system, though it is stated in thesis assignment instructions.
+To this moment in order to remain at the abstract conceptual level, which was convenient for e.g. business process modeling, it has not been implied a specific VCS is used within the system, though it is stated in thesis assignment instructions.
 Git VCS is used for wiki contents persistence, as instructed.
-It has many advantages, including the branch model, a CLI repository access via SSH and it is decentralized, which ought to be convinient for Dump and Lump (the developers) when working out of the office, as pointed out by an observation in business process model.
+It has many advantages, including a branch model, a CLI repository access via SSH and it is decentralized, which ought to be convenient for Dump and Lump (the developers) when working out of the office, as pointed out by an observation in the business process model.
 Apart from that, it is fairly popular.
 According to [@openhub:vcs] up to 50% of the existing open source projects use Git, while the second place goes to Subversion with 42%.
 This applies only for the open source projects.
 Most of the statistics reflecting the global usage of VCSs are thus misleading, and in global scope, with the private projects included, Subversion plausibly still rules over Git with usage statistics.
-From various sources, e.g. mentioned in [@stackexchange:vcs], it is apparent that Git's popularity is increasing over the years though, which makes Git a reasonable choice.
+From various sources, e.g. mentioned in [@stackexchange:vcs], it is apparent that Git's popularity is increasing over the years nevertheless, which makes Git a reasonable choice.

 Using Git as an underlaying VCS layer brings two important questions to discuss.